Applies to these roles: Author, Reporter, Admin

 Step 4: Customize the Block Settings

-In addition to the standard options on the Settings tab, you can show or hide the card flip icon that appears in the lower right of each flashcard by selecting or deselecting Show card flip hint.
+You can show or hide the card flip icon that appears in the lower right of each flashcard by toggling the Show card flip hint on the format tab.
+Card backgrounds are white by default unless you deselect the option on the background tab.

 Tip: Add a continue block after your flashcard block when you want learners to complete it before moving on.